gaswelder/che/README.md

 }
 ```

-## Private enums and typedefs

 Enums and typedefs may be marked `pub` to become importable.
-By default all
-`enum` and `typedef` declarations are private.
+By default all `enum` and `typedef` declarations are private.

 ## Module prefixes